yaoiprotag/yaoi/README.md

 # [NATE-GAMES](https://nate-games.github.io/) <img src="https://nate-games.github.io/assets/img/favicon.png" width="40" style="vertical-align: middle;">
-📢: I spent 10+ Hours compiling Undertales Source Code, Go Check it out! [nate-games.github.io/g/Undertale/](https://nate-games.github.io/g/Undertale/)
+📢: Updates and Announcements are posted here.
+But there is none.
 ## About It
 A Games Site for school users or people at home.
-Don't ruin the fun and talk to a school administator to block this. :(
+Don't ruin the fun and talk to a school administrator to block this.
+The website's look design was inspired by [Interstellar](https://github.com/interstellarnetwork/interstellar)

 [GPL 3.0 License](https://github.com/nate-games/nate-games.github.io/blob/main/LICENSE.md) • [🛈](https://docs.google.com/document/d/1Kli63OZz99Y0QaoXK4MKlcHudKZEGX351D1we5Ttnrk/edit?usp=sharing)